- What Is HAARP?

 - Does the Ionospheric Research Instrument Operate Continuously?

-No. The last active Ionospheric Research Instrument operations were completed on March 25-28, 2019.
+No. The last active Ionospheric Research Instrument operations were completed in April 2022.
 Campaigns run similar to the USAF model, where groups of scientists collaborate to conduct interactive ionospheric research.
 A typical research period may last one to two weeks and up to four such campaigns may occur in a given year.

 - Where Can I Get Access to Real-time Data From HAARPs Passive Instruments?